Tihi321/hubspot-boilerplate/README.md

 # Hubspot boilerplate

-This boilerplate is adapted from https://github.com/Absanater/hubspot-frontend-local, moved to webpack merged with local hubl server and expanded so you can use it for multiple pages.
+This boilerplate is adapted from https://github.com/Absanater/hubspot-frontend-local, moved to webpack merged with local hubl server and expanded, you can use it for multiple pages.

 This repository contains starting point to local Hubspot development along with local hubl server.
 At the moment it is not possible to run custom modules from local server, thou you can create these modules in hubl html page using hubspot modules and include them.